-I’ve been trying to think of something to use my frozen strawberries for other than smoothies and thought strawberry biscuits would be fun to try.
+I’ve been trying to think of something to use my frozen strawberries for other than smoothies, and thought strawberry biscuits would be fun to try.
 Of course you can use fresh berries if it’s strawberry season.
-The strawberries add just enough sweetness to the biscuit and how cute are pink biscuits.
-Perfect for a baby shower, afternoon tea or brunch.
+It was a little tricky to account for the extra fluid that the strawberries added, but no one was complaining about multiple batches as we figured out the correct ratio.

-I tried making them mini and regular size and the texture was great for both.
-The mini ones worked perfect if you’re having a brunch, but with large biscuits you’ve got more surface area so you can really slather on the jam and cream.
+I tried making them mini and and the recipe works whatever size you choose.
+The mini ones are wonderful if you’re having a brunch, but with large biscuits you’ve got more surface area so you can really slather on the jam and cream.

 What you’ll need

-- Fresh or frozen strawberries – if using frozen, you will need to let them thaw.
-If it’s not strawberry season, then the frozen will be better than what you will find in the grocery.
-You will need to drain the strawberries, just place in a colander and smash them with a fork.
+- Fresh or frozen strawberries – if using frozen, you’ll need to let them thaw.
+If it’s not strawberry season, then the frozen will be better than what you’ll find in the grocery.
+You’ll need to drain the strawberries, just place in a colander and smash them with a fork.

 If you loved this recipe, give it a star ⭐️⭐️⭐️⭐️⭐️ rating!
 Also, snap a picture of your finished dish and share it with me on Instagram using the hashtag #butterandbaggage and tagging me @butterandbaggage.